-What are 14 questions you should ask during an exit interview?
+What are 14 of the best questions to ask during an employee exit interview?

 - What prompted you to start looking for another job?